MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-40-Domestic-Licensing-Source-Material/subjectgroup-ECFRac10d9687870788-Records-Reports-Inspections/section-40.66.md

 (4) The estimated date and time that shipment will commence and that each nation (other than the United States) along the route is scheduled to be entered; and

-(5) A certification that arrangements have been made to notify the Division of Security Policy, Office of Nuclear Security and Incident Response when the shipment is received at the receiving facility.
+(5) A certification that arrangements have been made to notify the Director, Office of Nuclear Security and Incident Response when the shipment is received at the receiving facility.

-(c) A licensee who needs to amend a notification may do so by telephoning the Division of Security Policy, Office of Nuclear Security and Incident Response, at the numbers for the NRC Headquarters Operations Center listed in Appendix A to part 73 of this chapter.
+(c) A licensee who needs to amend a notification may do so by telephoning the Director, Office of Nuclear Security and Incident Response, at the numbers for the NRC Headquarters Operations Center listed in Appendix A to part 73 of this chapter.

 [52 FR 9651, Mar.
 26, 1987, as amended at 53 FR 4110, Feb.
 12, 1988; 60 FR 24551, May 9, 1995; 68 FR 58808, Oct.
 10, 2003; 69 FR 76600, Dec.
 22, 2004; 74 FR 62681, Dec.
-1, 2009]
+1, 2009; 83 FR 58723, Nov.
+21, 2018]